Drive, Train, Bus, Bike, or Walk: Getting From Naperville to Chicago

 - Midway Orange Line Station to Central Chicago.

 Biking from Naperville to Chicago is just about doable, but it’ll take you a buttock-numbing 3 hours and twenty minutes.
-You have two options.
+You have two options when it comes to how to get from Naperville to Chicago.

 W. Branch DuPage River Trail: